bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 ## Finishing off our Docker Host

 Our simple server doesn't need a database, and each database has different requirements.
 However, if you've managed to set up your service to use your database, the configuration will be very similar.
 So to keep our focus on scaling, I'll be skipping the database for now.
-At the end of this tutorial, I'll go over a sample scaled application that makes full use of a database, so don't fret!
+At the end of this post, I'll point you to a sample scaled application that makes full use of a database, so don't fret!

 As for the data volume, I suggest [reading this](https://docs.docker.com/engine/userguide/containers/dockervolumes/), which will teach you everything you need to know about volume containers.